You want smart political talk without the meltdowns?

 So if we're ranked number 40, that means something's really wrong, right?

-All right, our final moments with Nicholas Giordano and Erica Donald's as we discuss, you know, the disaster that is the American educational system and President Trump's desire uh to get rid of the Department of Education and block grant money and vouchers to families in states and let local municipalities do a better job with it.
+All right, our final moments with Nicholas Giordano and Eric O'Donnell's as we discuss the disaster that is the American educational system and President Trump's desire to get rid of the Department of Education and block grant money and vouchers to families in the states and let local municipalities do a better job with it.

-A while back, and and maybe Nicholas, you'll find this interesting.
+A while back, and maybe Nicholas, you'll find this interesting.

 A while back, I ran into a young person who had a dream and a desire for a certain profession.

-And this person, you know, had decent gr good, you know, decent grades in high school, went to college four years, and it was obvious that this dream was never gonna come to fruition based on you know, practice testing, etcetera, for advancement.
+And this person, you know, had decent, good, you know, decent grades in high school, went to college four years.

-And I I literally asked this person, do you know how to study?
+And I literally asked this person, do you know how to study?

 And I happen to know somebody that is probably one of the greatest tutors of all time.

-And here's a person that had gone through it got gotten a full college degree, and it ended up that the person's very, very bright, but the person never learned how to study, you know, twelve years of school, four years of of you know, college, and they still couldn't study for a fundamental exam, you know, when they want to pick up a specific profession.
+And here's a person that had gone through, gotten a full college degree, and it ended up that the person's very, very bright, but the person never learned how to study, you know, 12 years of school, four years of, you know, college, and they still couldn't study for a fundamental exam, you know, when they want to pick up a specific profession.

 And it took a little outside help to get them over the hump.